hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### What's Different From Java 20?

-In Java 20, this feature was in its second preview status (in the form of [JEP 434](https://openjdk.org/jeps/434)), so the language feature was complete and developer feedback was gathered.
-Based on this feedback the following changes happened to Java 21:
+In Java 20, this feature was in second preview (in the form of [JEP 434](https://openjdk.org/jeps/434)) to gather more developer feedback.
+Based on this feedback the following changes happened in Java 21:

-* Centralized the management of the lifetimes of native segments in the `Arena` interface;
+* Lifetimes management of native segments in the `Arena` interface is now centralized;
-* Enhanced layout paths with a new element to dereference address layouts;
+* Layout paths with a new element to dereference address layouts have been enhanced;
-* Provided a linker option to optimize calls to functions that are short-lived and will not upcall to Java (e.g., `clock_gettime`);
+* A linker option to optimize calls to functions that are short-lived and will not upcall to Java has been provided;
-* Provided a fallback native linker implementation, based on libffi, to facilitate porting; and
+* A fallback native linker implementation has been provided, to facilitate porting;
-* Removed the `VaList` class.
+* The `VaList` class has been removed.

-TODO: streamline the above.

 #### More Information